Taylor Swift, Harry Styles and Lizzo lead 2023 iHeartRadio Music Awards nominations

 “Swifties” – Taylor Swift

-Social Star Award: *Socially Voted Category
+Social Star Award

 Bailey Zimmerman